bburns/PyVoyager/README.md

     5104,C1541422,C1541424,Orange
     5104,C1541422,C1541426,Green

-This file is used by the `vg composites <volume>` command to generate the color frames.
+This file is used by the `vg composite <volume>` command to generate the color frames.

-The clips are generated with the `vg clips bw|color [targetpath]` command, which links all the images into target subfolders (arranged by planet/spacecraft/target/camera), renumbering them sequentially, and running **ffmpeg** to generate an mp4 clip for each.
+The clips are generated with the `vg clips [targetpath] -bw|color` command, which links all the images into target subfolders (arranged by planet/spacecraft/target/camera), renumbering them sequentially, and running **ffmpeg** to generate an mp4 clip for each.

 Here is how black and white vs color clips are generated -